How to Track Time: Tools, Tips, and Templates That Save Hours

 Solution:

-This effectively breaks down the work week into small achievable goals to work on projects and even take a break.
+This effectively breaks down the work week into small, achievable goals to work on projects and even take a break.

 Procrastination

 This is one of the biggest challenges for any employee.
-It’s a silent productivity killer and we often end up missing our deadlines because of this.
+It’s a silent productivity killer, and we often end up missing our deadlines because of this.

 This steals most of our work even before we realize it.

 But what is the reason behind it?
-Employees might procrastinate because they feel overwhelmed, lack motivation, or fear of failure.
+Employees might procrastinate because they feel overwhelmed, lack motivation, or fear failure.

 Solution: